padogrid/padogrid/padogrid-deployment/src/main/resources/pods/README.md

 build_pod -pod mypod

 # Upon completion of the 'build_pod' command, change directory to the pod directory
-# and login to the primary node using the password as shown below.
+# and login to the primary node.
+Older versions of PadoGrid required a login password.
+# If it prompts for a password, then enter 'vagrant'.
 cd_pod mypod
 vagrant ssh

-password: vagrant
+# You can also login to any of the nodes using ssh.
+ssh vagrant@192,168.56.1
+ssh vagrant@192,168.56.2
+ssh vagrant@192,168.56.3

+# If you enabled Avahi, then you can also login using the VM host names.
+ssh vagrant@pnode.local
+ssh vagrant@node-01.local
+ssh vagrant@node-02.local

 # Once logged on to the primary node, switch cluster to finance
 switch_cluster finance